AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-builder.md

 ### Server-to-Server Destination Fields

-In the Destination Value field specify the value (part of a key-value pair) used to send data to the destination.
+In the [!UICONTROL Destination Value] field specify the value (part of a key-value pair) used to send data to the destination.

 ![](assets/s2s_modal.PNG)